calumgrant/logical/docs/worklist.md

 - [ ] Reading external data.

 # Optimizer
+- JIT optimizer - create the basic predicate, then optimize based on table sizes.
 - Avoid duplicate loads.
 If two constants share the same value on the same path then make one an alias for the other.
 - Lift constants out of loops.
 - Optimize variable layout, for example reuse local variables